EnigmaCurry/curlbomb/README.md

 Copies file(s) from the local SOURCE path to the remote DEST path.
 If a directory is specified, all child paths will be copied recursively.

+If DEST path is unspecified, files/directories will be copied to the working directory of wherever the client was run.

 Exclude patterns can be specified like tar(1)

 ### Get subcommand